 Findlay woman hurt in accidental shooting

 The Findlay Police Department said Brittany Lowd was taken to Blanchard Valley Hospital by Hanco Ambulance.
-It was found that she had suffered non-life-threatening injuries from the gunshot, and immediate surgery was not required, police said.
+She suffered non-life-threatening injuries from the gunshot and immediate surgery was not required, police said.

 Police said the shooting was reported about 1:10 a.m. at 310 W. Bigelow Ave.